 Goings On in AG

 Send us information about regular events/meetings in the area.
 Please let us know if this needs updating and check the activity is on before setting off.
-Because of Covid restrictions many of these activities will be suspended.
-Please check with the venues.

 Fox Hollies Forum on Greenwood Avenue has regular weekly activities, including dancing and Yarn and Darn.
 More info HERE or phone 0121 706 0652 for more information